msplawn/good-readme-generator/README.md

   * [Questions](#questions)

   # Installation
-  Download the zip and navigate to your terminal to run npm instal
+  Download the zip and navigate to your terminal to run npm install.

   # Usage
   In your terminal navigate to your project's folder then type 'node index.js'